 Students in grades 6-12 at UPCS are issued a school computer.
 Home use privileges may be earned by high school students.
+Home use privileges may be earned by 9th and 10th graders after at least one semester of demonstrating responsible in-school usage.
+Students in 11th and 12th grades will be able to take their computers home after passing the computer test.
 The school computer, like all technology, is a tool for learning.
 The school computer is the full responsibility of the student for their career at UPCS.
 Students are encouraged to take their school computer home in order to complete assignments, do research and access school work.
 Use of the school computer by anyone other than the student or their parent is expressly prohibited.
 All guidelines for Acceptable Use of Technology that apply in school, also apply for home use.